Cosana Eram, Director

 This course takes an international approach to studying the history of women and war.
 The objective is to better understand how women’s experience during war has changed over time and differed for women in a variety of countries.
 The class begins by studying the mythology of women and war, connecting ancient Greek war goddess Athena with present-day Hollywood depictions of women warriors.
 Lectures then focus on the theories positioning women in war history, and proceeds with a survey of women’s participation in several modern wars, comparing women’s experience in the U.S. with women in other parts of the world.
 Finally, the course ends with an in-depth discussion of several key themes in the histories of women and war: domestic ideology, prostitution, nursing, soldiering, war work, and protest/peace politics.
 (GEND)

 HIST 113.
-Europe Since 1945.
+Global Europe from WWII to 9/11.
 4 Units.

 HIST 119.
 History Goes to Hollywood.
 4 Units.

 This course examines how films shape our understanding of certain historical events.
 It provides students with the tools to watch films critically and to place them in the context of a broader historical time period.
 The films selected cover different time periods from the ancient to the modern world and portray a variety of national and cultural contexts.
-(FILM, GE2C, GEND)
+(FILM, GE2C, GEAP, GEND)

 HIST 123.
 Civil War Era.
 4 Units.